Anger Management Program

 Paul brings over two decades of experience in mindfulness and meditation, which deeply inform his approach to emotional regulation and self-awareness.
 He integrates this background with evidence-based psychological tools to offer a well-rounded, practical, and compassionate pathway to growth.

-In this group, Paul steps into the role of educator and facilitator to guide participants through a structured, skills-based program.
-His approach is down-to-earth, respectful, and non-judgmental.
-He believes that anger is not a personal flaw but an important signal with something to tell us—and with the right tools and support, it can be understood and transformed into clarity, confidence, and connection.
+He believes that anger is not a personal flaw but an important signal with something to tell us—and with the right tools and support, it can be understood and integrated into clarity, confidence, and connection.

-Whether you’re here by choice or by requirement, Paul’s goal is to help you build the self-awareness and practical skills you need to manage anger in a way that works for your life.
+Whether you’re here by choice or by requirement, Paul’s goal is to support you to cultivate the awareness and skills you need to meet anger in a way that works for your life.

 -